Massachusetts

 -

-Yes.
-Organizations can apply for and be awarded more than one type of grant.
-For example, an organization could be a part of a successful Coalition application, and also receive a Civic Engagement grant.
-However, it is most likely that the same organization would receive either a Community Solutions or a Civic Engagement grant.
+An organization can be part of a successful Coalition application, and also receive a Civic Engagement OR a Community Solutions grant.
+However, it is unlikely that an organization would receive BOTH a Community Solutions AND a Civic Engagement grant.

 -

-General operating grants are not assigned to a particular project or program which means that organizations can choose how they spend the funds (e.g., staffing, consultants, training, technical assistance, stipends, professional development, travel and food are all possible expenses).
+General operating grants are not assigned to a particular project or program, which means that organizations can choose how they spend the funds.
+For example, staffing, consultants, training, technical assistance, stipends, professional development, travel and food are all possible expenses.

 -